Piers Linney: Dragons' Den

-In 2013, Linney joined the panel on the BBC Two television series Dragons' Den, along with fellow new dragon Kelly Hoppen beginning in the eleventh series.
-In January 2015, Linney announced that he would be departing from the show at the end of series twelve, in order to focus on various other projects.
+In 2013, Linney joined the panel on the BBC Two television series Dragons' Den, along with fellow new dragon Kelly Hoppen beginning in the eleventh series, replacing Hilary Devey and Theo Paphitis.
+In January 2015, Linney announced that he would be departing from the show at the end of series twelve, in order to focus on other projects.
+He departed alongside Hoppen and Duncan Bannatyne, and they were replaced by Nick Jenkins, Touker Suleyman and Sarah Willingham.

 Linney invested in Wonderbly (formerly Lost My Name), an award winning independent technology and publishing business that offers personalised children's picture books.
-Launched in 2012, Wonderbly has sold over 2.7 million books in over two hundred countries around the world.
+Launched in 2012, Wonderbly has sold over 2.7 million books in over 200 countries around the world.
 Wonderbly raised $8.5m in 2017 from Ravensburger, a leading European publisher of games, puzzles, and children’s books and its existing investors include Google Ventures, Project A Ventures, Greycroft, The Chernin Group and Allen & Co.

-Personal life

-Linney married Tara Bishop and they have two children Tiger and Electra.
-Linney and Bishop were divorced in 2018.